SlothBorg/Dungeon23/Dungeon/Level_02/Room_24.md

-The tunnel opens into a large half flooded cave, dominated by the broken wreck of a wooden ship.
+Down a side passage off the tunnel you see a large half flooded cave, dominated by the broken wreck of a wooden ship.

 The ship is too large to have entered the cave by any of the existing entrances.